Johan Kobborg: Awards

 Kobborg has also been the recipient of numerous prizes and awards, including the Nureyev International Competition (Grand Prix 1994), USA International Competition, Jackson, USA (Grand Prix 1994) and the Erik Bruhn Competition (1993) and received a 2006 Laurence Olivier Award nomination for his production of La Sylphide.

 On DVD

 Kobborg's performance as Albrecht in Giselle, alongside Alina Cojocaru as the title role was recorded in 2006 and aired in England on Boxing Day.
 It was released on DVD the following year.

 He choreographed the dance scene in the film The White Crow (2018), a Rudolf Nureyev biopic directed by Ralph Fiennes.

 Personal life

 Kobborg is married to his former dance partner, Alina Cojocaru.
-The couple lives in London with their two daughters Thalia Chulpan and Ella Armelle.
+They have two children.